96liuzhixin/DFRobot_VoiceRecorder/README.md

 ## Summary

-You can set button mode, light mode, manual control number and IIC control, to achieve the recording function
+You can set button mode, light mode, manual control number and I2C control, to achieve the recording function

 ## Installation